-Why should India apologise for hate speeches of BJP bigots? asks Telangana minister KT Rama Rao
+‘Why should India apologise for hate speeches of BJP bigots?’ asks Telangana minister KT Rama Rao

 “It is [the] BJP that should apologise, not India as a nation,” Rao said in a tweet addressed to Prime Minister Narendra Modi.
 “Your party [BJP] should first apologise to Indians at home for spewing and spreading hatred day in and day out.”

-Several Opposition leaders also held Bharatiya Janata Party accountable for the criticism received from foreign nations.
+Several Opposition leaders also held the BJP accountable for the criticism received from foreign nations.

-Congress spokesperson Pawan Khera said that India should not suffer the brunt of mistakes committed by the Bharatiya Janata Party.
+Congress spokesperson Pawan Khera said that India should not suffer the brunt of mistakes committed by the BJP.
 He also said that no Indian was at fault in this matter.

 “Prime Minister, if you would have stopped your bhakts [followers] and TV anchors who spew poison, it would not have been necessary for us to bow our heads,” Khera said.
 “You should apologise to all Indians for humiliating them.”